Linuswidmer/42_transcendence/README.md

 - `Games`: Data set which holds general game data which.
 It is referenced by two `UserGameStats`.
 It can reference a `Tournaments`
 - `Tournaments`: Data set which just holds an ID.
 A tournament is just a collection of games.

-When a game is started a class calles `GameDataCollector` creates two `UserDataStats` (one for each user), on `Games` and optionally a `Tournaments` instance using Djangos ORM.
+When a game is started a class called `GameDataCollector` creates two `UserDataStats` (one for each user), on `Games` and optionally a `Tournaments` instance using Djangos ORM.
 During the game the `GameDataCollector` modifies the data of these instances.
 When the game is over, the instances are saved to the Postgre database.